 My images show the TF71 (from the collection of J.H.J.
 Hodes, Voorburg, The Netherlands) and TF71K.
 The use of suffix K to denote a heatsink is continued in other series by Siemens and other German manufacturers: I believe it is an abbreviated form of 'Kühlkörper', the German for 'heatsink'.
 According to radiomuseum this is an NPN germanium junction transistor intended as AF low power amplifier/driver.

-Here is a TF72, in a wider oval can than TF70 and TF71.
+Here is a TF72, in a wider oval outline than TF70 and TF71.
 According to the 1969 'Book of Discontinued Transistors' by D.A.T.A. it is a germanium NPN low power audio frequency amplifier.

 This TF75 is possibly the strangest shape of any transistor made in the world, ever.
 It looks like a hexagonal nut on a threaded screw, but with hooks out of three of the faces.
-Radiomuseum dates it to about 1955, but I have found it in 'Tous les Transistors' for 1959 and the Hungarian data book (7.6MB pdf) from 1960 by Házman and Hrabál.
+Radiomuseum dates it to about 1955, but I can only find it in 'Tous les Transistors' for 1959 and the Hungarian data book (7.6MB pdf) from 1960 by Házman and Hrabál.
 It is, as you might expect, a germanium PNP medium power audio frequency amplifier.

-We return to normality with the TF77 and TF78 (shown), which use simple cylindrical cans denoted as VASCA SO-22 or JEDEC TO-8.
+We return to normality with the TF77 and TF78 (shown), which use a simple cylindrical outline denoted as VASCA SO-22 or JEDEC TO-8.
 TF77 is a PNP germanium junction transistor intended as AF medium power amplifier/switch and TF78 is another germanium PNP high-power audio frequency amplifier.
 I believe that TF77 exists without suffix and with suffix /30 and /60 versions.
 My images show TF78 unsuffixed and with suffixes /30 and /60, There also exists a /50 suffix and possibly /80.

 TF80 is a germanium PNP high-power transistor rated at 3 Amps collector current, 6 Watts dissipation.
-It uses a large cylindrical can apparently denoted R58, with the three leads grouped unconventionally at the centre.
+It uses a large cylindrical outline apparently denoted R58, with the three leads grouped unconventionally at the centre.
 It also exists with suffixes /30, /60 and /80 denoting various maxiumu voltage versions.